-As a real estate investor, it may be wise to learn how to classify your property as low-income in the Southern California and Central Ohio area.
+As a real estate investor, it may be wise to learn how to classify your property as low-income in the Ohio and Southern California area.
 There can be many benefits to doing this when you get the right tenants in place.
 In our latest post, we outline the process and the benefits classifying your property as low-income can mean for you!

 The Department of Housing and Urban Development (HUD) provides a rental assistance program to help low-income families by providing them with a voucher to receive reduced rent.
 In turn, the landlord receives a subsidy covering the remaining balance of the rent.
 By opening your house up to low-income individuals with a Section 8 voucher, you are opening the door (literally and figuratively) to an entire group of renters who may not have been able to afford the property otherwise.
 Some people worry about crime and other problems with low-income housing, however, the right property, with the right tenants, can lead to a steady income stream for years to come.
 Section 8 can assist people in all areas of their lives from young families to the elderly with little to no income.